 There is a newer version made from leather that is more like a finger glove with a metal panel that is more comfortable to wear but can cost considerably more, they vary in size from small to large so make sure you check the size for your finger.

-The thimble is worn on a prominent finger that is pushing the needle through the fabric and stops the finger getting hurt or sore.
+The thimble is worn on a prominent finger that is pushing the needle through the fabric and stops the finger from getting hurt or sore.
+You can also find silicone

 Grade and Rule Ruler